 Discover the gems of Helsinki street art in Pasila neighbourhood.

-Pasila is a concrete neighbourhood in Helsinki just 5 minutes by train from the main railway station.
+Pasila is a concrete neighbourhood in Helsinki just 5 minutes by train from the Central railway station.
 It gained its reputation as a graffiti and street art venue already 30 years ago, and now it is enjoying a revival after a long period of “zero tolerance” — a policy that forbade any street art activity in Helsinki.

 During the last few years a number of artists from Finland and abroad started to turn this part of Helsinki into a big street art gallery.
 Pasila Street Art District is a unique place in Finland when it comes to amount, variety and level of street art.
 It features works of local and internationally renowned artists from all over the world.

 During the 2 hour tour you’ll see a lot of street art varying from graffiti to stencils, big murals, ceramic art and installations.
 We’ll tell stories behind the art pieces, explain how they were made and what kind of techniques are used in street art.
 You’ll also hear more about the area, history of street art and graffiti as well as other interesting details of Helsinki no other tour guides will tell you.